Dossiers, Emails, and Birth Certificates, “Oh, Dear!”

 I couldn’t think of a more respectable and intelligent figure than the head of the FBI, yet, the confusing way that he related “the Podesta Emails” to Congress and the public resulted in information that felt no more substantial than when I read the leak on Wikileaks.

-Also, but many got the second-hand version that went far beyond listening to Comey and instead sought to translate everything through a bias bubble and frame.
+The result of the chaos is many got the second-han version of the story via bias media and thus had everything translated through a bias bubble and frame.
 Seeing that play out, seeing a reaction that almost seemed orchestrated one wondered, “did someone want this specific information leaked?”

 In the end, outside of maybe John McCain and a centrist on NPR, I don’t recall one mind being swayed, just a bunch of divisive reactions based on party lines and talking points.
 Just further division, just “lock her up” vs. “lock him up,” just “emails and Benghazi” vs. “fake university and fake steaks.”